In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki.

 After 2 1/2 years of litigation, this matter was set for trial on March 10, 2008.

-A settlement announcement was made in Bexar County District Court, and
+A settlement announcement was made in Bexar County District Court, where neither Nichols nor his lawyer Ann Comerio showed their faces in open court, and

 distributed without permission.